 The dumbbell feels heavy as I curl it to my chest.

-My body is slower going up when I go through my pull-ups.
+My body is slower going up when I do my pull-ups.

 My body stiffens and screams when I lengthen my hamstrings and calves.